martin-henz/martin-henz/_posts/2022-04-20-vm-in-stages.md

 ```
 The result of evaluating every sequence component except the last one
 is popped from the operand stack by the pop instruction which is implemented
-in the execution loop of the `run` function as follows.
+in the execution loop of the machine as follows.
 ``` js
         } else if (is_pop_instruction(instr)) {
             pc = pc + 1;